Dangers of AR500 Plates for Body Armor

 Bed-liner WILL NOT mitigate any substantial "impact side" bullet fragmentation from wounding or killing you, or someone next to you upon impact.
 I will also warn you against believing the haphazard, and totally uncontrolled ballistic tests you may find these companies producing as proof for this (impact side) magic Bed-liner solution via the YouTube world academy.

-The reason these other Body-Armor companies cannot use or sell you the MIL-Spec plate we use for vehicle armor ONLY, is because they are not cleared by the U.S. State Dept. to buy, use, or sell it; as previously mentioned it is a highly controlled material.
-We however could easily offer people Body-Armor based on any of these very specialized materials, but we will not.
+Not that using our far higher technology metallic armor plates as personal body armor would be any better or safer; the reason these other Body-Armor companies cannot use or sell you the MIL-Spec plate we use for vehicle armor ONLY is because they are not cleared by the U.S. State Dept. to buy, transport, use, or sell it; as previously mentioned, those are highly controlled armor material types.
+We, however, could easily offer people Body-Armor based on any of these very specialized materials and expand our profit margin greatly, but we will not.

 Your Body Armor doesn't only have to stop penetration, it has to absorb impact energy and hopefully without injuring or killing the person standing near you by the ricochet!